Viy (1967 film): Plot

 Khoma gets drunk to strengthen himself for the second night.
 He draws the sacred circle again and begins his prayers.
 The coffin rises into the air and bangs against the sacred circle's barrier, prompting a panicked Khoma to pray for God's protection.
 Standing up in the coffin, the girl flies around the sacred circle while repeatedly calling out Khoma's name.
 As the rooster crows, the coffin returns to its place, and shortly after the girl lies down, she attempts to curse Khoma, causing his hair to turn grey.

 Trying to explain what happened in the chapel, Khoma pleads with the sotnik to be allowed to leave, but the sotnik threatens him with a thousand lashes if he refuses, while offering him a thousand chervontsy if he completes the task.
 Khoma attempts to escape but is stopped by the sotnik's servants, who bring him back to the farm.

 On the third and final night, a drunken Khoma once again draws the sacred circle before beginning his prayers.
 The girl summons various demonic figures to torment him, but they cannot get past the sacred circle either.
 She ultimately summons Viy, a large humanoid creature.
-Khoma believes himself to be safe upon hearing the rooster crow, but when he makes eye contact with Viy, Viy points at Khoma and the demons attack him.
+Khoma believes himself to be safe upon hearing the rooster crow, but when he makes eye contact with Viy, Viy commands the demons to attack Khoma.
 The rooster crows again and the demons all flee, leaving Khoma motionless on the floor.
 The girl turns back into the old woman and lies down in the coffin, which instantly falls apart.
 The rector enters the chapel and, seeing what has happened, races off to tell the others.

 Back at the seminary, one of Khoma's two friends proposes they drink to his memory, while the other doubts that Khoma is actually dead.

 Production

 The seminary was filmed in the Eletsky Monastery, Chernihiv.

+One of the filming locations was the village of Horoholyn lis in Ivano-Frankivsk Oblast, Ukraine.
+Shooting took place in a wooden church.
+It burned down in 2006 and was rebuilt.

 Some of the "witch" scenes and the ending where Viy appears were toned down due to technological limitations as well as then current restrictions on Soviet film production.
 The directors were able to avoid the previous restrictions by using what was considered a "folk tale".